 As a Higher Education professional specializing in both Undergraduate Admissions and Student Affairs, Jessica currently serves as the Director of Admissions, and served formally as Associate Director & Coordinator of Partnerships at Lycoming College since 2013.
 Hess’ career thus far in higher education has focused not only on college access but also, in supporting undergraduates throughout their collegiate experience.
 With previous positions held at American University, Johns Hopkins University and Bucknell University, she has acquired great insight into different academic environments and has worked with high school students, families and professional colleagues from many parts of the US and abroad.
 She earned both a bachelor of arts degree in history and a master of science in education degree from Bucknell University in Lewisburg, Pennsylvania.

 Associate Dean of Students

 Hummel was named associate dean of students in the fall of 2016 and was the director of residential life since she joined the college in 2012 .
 Prior to joining Lycoming, Hummel served as the coordinator of residential services at Garrett College, where she created a residential life program and was responsible for the student code of conduct.
-Hummel is responsible for the oversight of the college’s student code of conduct, serves as the deputy Title IX coordinator and supervises the departments of residential life and safety & security.
+Hummel is responsible for the oversight of the college’s student code of conduct, serves as the deputy Title IX coordinator and supervises the departments of residential life and public safety.
 Hummel earned a bachelor’s degree and a master’s degree from Lynchburg College in Virginia.